sgrottel/MyToDoBoard/README.md

   - Description
   - Checklist
   - List of Links
+  - List of other Cards this one depends on
   - Comments
 - ToDo Card creation with configurable templates
 - All data of a board and all it's cards is stored in a single text file